junhp94/3Y2B/README.md

 # Speaker Recognition Proof of Concept

 This repo tries to implement speaker recognition using the model provided [here](https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb).
 The front end captures the user's voice and sends the audio to the backend, which runs the inference based on the pretrained model.
-The accuracy is pretty good but it may not be production model.
+The accuracy is pretty good but it may not be production level.

 It is based on [SpeechBrain](https://github.com/speechbrain/speechbrain) which is capable of other tasks such as speech recognition and live transcription.

 # Building and Running

 Run `pip install -r /path/to/requirements.txt` to install prerequisites and `python app.py` to run the app.
+The WS server will be exposed at `localhost:5678/` which you can edit accordingly.

 Note: the pretrained model is located under `pretrained_models/` and is ~80MB large.
 The config file has been modified so that local model will be used instead of downloading from online source, but the `speechbrain` library will still copy and create caches locally at runtime for the first run (not subsequent runs), hence double the space taken.

 # Caveats